 There are a couple of options to get to the Schilthorn and I’ll detail them below:

 - Take the cable car (Schilthorn Bahn): It begins in Stechelberg – Gimmelwald – Mürren – Birg – Schilthorn.
 The cable car costs $82.60 return from Murren or 102.60 return from Stechelberg as of 2019 for an Adult.
 You can find out all of the timetables and ticket prices here.
-If you have the Swiss Half-Card you will receive a huge discount on your tickets.
-I bought mine when I arrived in Switzerland and it has saved me over a thousand dollars.
+You can book your return-trip ticket online here and skip the line.

 - Hiking Trail: You could either hike up to Schilthorn from one of the towns like Murren or for an easier journey you could just hike down.
 We hiked up from Murren and returned by cable car.
 You can also take a different route through Birg instead of Rotstuckhutte.